rubenlop88/rubenlop88.github.io/content/blog/2025-07-02-building-my-blog-with-jaspr.md

 but I never had a full-time job to do it.
 In 2022, I got a job as a Flutter developer, and even though I had never touched Flutter until then, I knew it was something I wanted to learn.
 What I didn't know was that it would become a passion for me.

-I'm so happy to be able to work with Flutter that now I even find additional time to report bugs in open source projects and send a few PRs now and then.
-I also have the chance to work on many interesting problems that other people might be facing too.
+I have the chance to work on many interesting problems that other people might be facing too.
 That's what finally convinced me to create this blog, so I can share with others what I've learned.

 # Choosing Jaspr